 The subscription model offers more predictable recurring payments and easier budgeting.
 A sliding scale pricing model is beneficial when volumes are unpredictable since costs are adjusted directly to the utilization of the system.

 Many subscription models also offer a way to lower the price per examination by committing to a minimum annual volume.
-This would limit the cost adjustment for larger volume declines in operations but be more affordable with steady or growing volumes.
+This would limit the cost adjustment for larger volume declines, but be more affordable with steady or growing volumes.

 The level of IT system utilization can usually be linked to the reimbursement that your facility receives for the service provided, such as patient or insurance payments.
-Hence, the subscription model allows you to foresee your recurring costs.
+Hence, the subscription model allows you to better match revenue with recurring costs.

 In short, a subscription model provides an all-in-all package that makes it easier to plan and budget and to maintain a positive cash flow.